-As shown in Table 3 on page 6, the Inpatient Quality Indicators module consists of seven SAS programs and 5 ASCII text files that contain auxiliary data.
+As shown in Table 3 on page 7, the Inpatient Quality Indicators module consists of seven SAS programs and seven ASCII text files that contain auxiliary data.
 These programs and text files are described in the subsequent sections of this document.
 The programs were developed for use in Statistical Analysis System (SAS)1, version 6.12 or higher, on a Windows personal computer.

 A note on the naming conventions for the Inpatient Quality Indicators (IQI) module programs.
 Most programs have names of the form IQSASi, IQSASAi, or IQSASPi.
 The first two characters "IQ" of the program name indicate an Inpatient Quality Indicators program, to distinguish it from other modules that have been or will be released from AHRQ.
-The next three characters of the program name are "SAS" and are present to distinguish the program from SPSS versions of the software.
+The next three characters of the program name are "SAS".
 In the programs that are specific to either Area or Provider indicators, the sixth character of the program name is either "A" or "P".
 The sixth character is an "A" if it is for the production of Area indicator rates that use county or Office of Management and Budget (OMB) defined metropolitan or micropolitan area (Metro Area) populations as denominators.
 The sixth character is a "P" if it is a program for the production of Provider indicator rates that use subsets of the hospital discharge population.
 The last character (i) of the variable name designates the number of the specific program.